-This is done using Lego – the color representing procurement stage and the size representing estimated duration.
+This is done using Lego – the color representing the procurement stage and the size representing the estimated duration.
 Each week the Lego is moved forward and once that stage is done, the final duration is written on the brick and moved back to week one stacking the next stage Lego on top of it.
-This way keeping track of expected vs. real time spent and visually tracking all the projects.
+This way keeping track of expected vs. real-time spent and visually tracking all the projects.

 The design board

 This next Lego board from Vitamins brings us to the design department.
 Here the board takes on a more visual approach resembling a calendar.
 Rows represent months and columns are dedicated to days.
 Each project is given a different color and the sub-rows in each moth are assigned to a specific team member.
 Due to the specificity of the design department the tasks do not need to be as detailed in the board.
 Instead it is more important to know what the team is working on and which projects are the focus at any given moment.